SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 # Developers: Contributing to Documentation

-All documentation for Spartacus resides in the `_pages` folder of this repository.
+All documentation for Spartacus resides in the `_pages` folder that is located in the root of this repository.

 The [Spartacus documentation website](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/) is hosted in GitHub Pages and is powered by Jekyll.
 Every merge to the `master` branch automatically triggers Jekyll to rebuilt the site.